utiasASRL/vtr3/README.md

 Machine specific settings

 - Change [Nvidia GPU compute capability](https://developer.nvidia.com/cuda-gpus) in [gpusurf](./main/src/deps/gpusurf/gpusurf/CMakeLists.txt) line 16 based on your GPU model (default to 7.5).
+- Change `OpenCV_DIR` in [gpusurf](./main/src/deps/gpusurf/gpusurf/CMakeLists.txt) line 21 and [vtr_common](./main/src/vtr_common/vtr_include.cmake) line 48 to point to your OpenCV+CUDA installation (default to `/usr/local/opencv4.5.0/lib/cmake/opencv4`).
+If you do not have an OpenCV+CUDA installation, keep the default value for now, continue to the next section and we will eventually install OpenCV to this location [here](#install-opencv-450).

 ### Install [CUDA](https://developer.nvidia.com/cuda-toolkit) (>=11.3)

-Install CUDA using Debian package manager (the network version) from its [official website](https://developer.nvidia.com/cuda-toolkit).
-Be sure to perform necessary [post-installation actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index).
+We recommend install CUDA from Debian packages following instructions [here](https://developer.nvidia.com/cuda-toolkit).
+Be sure to perform [post-installation actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index).
 Do not forget to put the following line in `.bashrc`:

 ```bash
 export PATH=/usr/local/cuda-<your cuda version, e.g. 11.3>/bin${PATH:+:${PATH}}